 6. Zip lining over Kapay-aw Rice Terraces

 This is one of the newest attractions in Sagada.
 It is on its first week of operations when we got to try it last April.
 Get a heart pounding zip lining experience while enjoying the view of Kapay-aw Rice Terraces.
 I will make a separate post on this later.
+Check out a more detailed post on this here.
+THE ZIP LINE ALREADY STOPPED OPERATION.

 7. Visit St. Mary the Virgin Episcopal Church